roninoss/create-expo-stack/packages/rn-new/README.md

 You can also use flags such as `--noInstall`, `--noGit`, and `--default` in order to customize your project.
 The CLI will attempt to automatically determine your package manager of choice but you can also pass in your preferred package manager via `--npm`, `--yarn`, `--pnpm`, or `--bun`.
 Roadmap coming soon...

+Software Mansion foundations are available from both the interactive prompt and non-interactive flags.
+Reanimated and Worklets are included by default; Gesture Handler and Screens are included automatically with navigation templates; SVG and Keyboard Controller can be added when your app needs them.

 ## Usage

 To get started, use npx to run the CLI tool.
 You will be prompted to opt into the features you want to use.